mikeizbicki/cmc-csci143/future/topic_03_instagram_tech_stack/README.md

     1. the `Dockerfile` for flask contains the command `RUN pip install --upgrade pip`. why is this bad?

-1. vim copy/paste doesn't work because your clipboard is different from the server's clipboard;
+1. Vim copy/paste doesn't work because your clipboard is different from the server's clipboard;
    need to use the terminal's pasting features;
-   in vim `:set paste`
+   in Vim `:set paste`
    (linux systems have 2 clipboards, the `*` and `+`)

 1. docker compose version numbers are wrong in the tutorial; change 3.7 -> 3.3